 No. Reservations to visit Galaxy’s Edge are void if transferred or sold to another person.
 Unused reservations will be forfeited and not replaced.

-How many attractions will be in the land?
+How many attractions are in the land?

 Why isn’t “Star Wars: Rise of the Resistance” opening with the rest of the land?

 Per Disney, “We are pushing the boundaries of innovation and technology with these signature attractions and will not open an attraction until it exceeds our expectations.
 We also know the level of excellence our guests expect from Disney and we take that very seriously.
 There will be so much to experience in Star Wars: Galaxy’s Edge, and we look forward to the future epic opening of Star Wars: Rise of the Resistance later this year.”

 Will there be FastPasses for the two rides at either park?

 Initially, there will be no FastPass+ or MaxPass+ reservations available for Millennium Falcon: Smuggler’s Run at Disneyland park or Disney’s Hollywood Studios.
 We’re unsure if they will be added once Phase 2 of the land opens, or if they will be added to both attractions sometime next year.

 Millennium Falcon: Smuggler’s Run is a simulator-type ride where you and five others will take control of the fastest hunk of junk in the galaxy.
 Once open, Star Wars: Rise of the Resistance will be an advanced trackless dark ride adventure aboard a First Order Star Destroyer, where guests will come face-to-face with Kylo Ren.